Best Practices / Helpful Hints for Online Courses

 Working Technology and Tech Skills

-If you are enrolling in an online or hybrid course, you should have basic technology skills and regular access to a computer with the required software for your class, and an active internet connection.
+If you are enrolling in an online or hybrid course, you should have basic technology skills, regular access to a computer with the required software for your class, and an active internet connection.

 Back up your assignments

-You should make sure that you have back ups of your assignments.
+You should make sure that you have backups of your assignments.
 It is recommended that you save your assignments on the hard drive of your computer and to your hard disk space on mySCC.
-You can also save copies on a flash drive.
+You can also save copies on a flash drive or Google Drive.

 If your computer breaks find an alternative